 As a company, you should always ensure that your brand provides all consumers with a familiar experience so that they can keep coming back to your business.
 This also makes it easier to make brand ambassadors proud of your brands everywhere you go.

 Why do you spend twice as much money on Starbucks coffee as you do on McDonald’s drive-through?
 That’s because you’re paying for one of the best quality coffees on the market.
-The Starbucks audience has come to recognize the high quality of the product and the experiential value.
+The Starbucks target audience has come to recognize the high quality of the product and the experiential value.
 The premium Starbucks coffee tastes better than any other franchises helps, as well as their pledge to fix your drink if you don’t like it.

 Starbucks deservedly gained its reputation as “third place” because of the way they built a beautiful atmosphere around their locations around the world.
 Starbucks still looks and sounds the same way, from the malls to the airports to the highways.
 People are relaxing, happy, working without thinking about something.
 There’s plenty of food and drink to go around, and people can have business or lunch meetings there.
 You can also hang out with your friends at Starbucks and don’t feel like you’re away from home or intruding on anyone.
 The feeling is something that other brands are trying to recreate but find it hard to do.